basmahieu/markdown-challenge/README.md

 #### You can always count on me when I know I have the knowledgde and capability to help you out

 I have a background in **digital design**, meaning I know some basics rules when designing a website.
-( What's a good font height, is there enough contrast, spacing, ...)
+( for example What's a good font height, is there enough contrast, spacing, ...)
 Also I have some experience using Creative cloud apps like Photoshop, Adobe XD, Premiere, Illustrator, ...
 I would love to help here.

+##### A funny story
+When I was traveling in SE Asia me and 2 friends bought some old motorcycles to ride in Cambodja.
+It was rainy season and my friend was not used to riding.
+So when we had to cross a railway which was on a small hill he got stuck in the mud.
+His first reflex was to give full throttle and ofcourse that worked but he really flew over the railway and almost hit a cow.

+Friend and Cow were okay!

+###### TL;DR
+Friend did a amazing stunt with motorcycle.